Rick Abrams, J.D.

 Director of Administrative Services

-Allison Cramer is the Communications and Government Relations Specialist for WHCA/WiCAL.
-Throughout her career, Allison has worked on several political campaigns and in multiple legislative offices, having most recently served as a Legislative Assistant for two State Senators.
-Allison has extensive experience in constituent relations through her work in the State Legislature and looks forward to engaging members in legislative efforts.
-Allison is a graduate of the University of Wisconsin-Madison with a Bachelor of Arts in Political Science and minors in Education Policy and German.
+Allison Cramer is the Director of Communications for WHCA/WiCAL.
+Throughout her career, Allison has worked on several political campaigns and in multiple legislative offices, having most recently served as a Legislative Assistant to the Senate Majority Leader and the Vice-Chair of the Joint Committee on Finance concurrently.
+As a member of the public affairs team, Allison assists with WHCA/WiCAL’s lobbying efforts, primarily through engaging members in key legislative priorities through grassroots advocacy.
+In addition, she is the managing editor of Continuum, WHCA/WiCAL’s annual trade publication, and is responsible for WHCA/WiCAL’s weekly e-newsletter, CareConnection, and monthly assisted living-specific e-newsletter, WiCAL Wires.
+Allison is a graduate of the University of Wisconsin-Madison with a Bachelor of Arts in Political Science and minors in Education Policy Studies and German.